APA Group (ASX:APA): Does it deserve to have declined like its peers in 2023?

 Looking to APA, it has spent a lot of money recently on new acquisitions and will continue to face high capex.
 It bought $1.7bn for Alinta Energy’s off-grid power generation assets in WA and is bidding to build renewable energy zones.

-Although it has not cut dividends, it has not grown them substantially and this has disappointed investors who expect constant dividend growth from top 50 companies.
+Although APA has not cut dividends, it has not grown them substantially and this has disappointed investors who expect constant dividend growth from top 50 companies.
 And when you consider the new shares being issued to pay for new acquisitions, this will further dilute investors.
+Of course if it has too much outflow, it’ll lose its investment-grade credit rating.

 Is there upside?